 Can You Freeze Brussel Sprouts?

-There are so many ways you can cook Brussel sprouts.
+There are so many ways you can cook Brussels sprouts.
 And when you have them frozen in your kitchen, you can use them whenever you want.
-Brussel sprouts last for five days in a refrigerator.
+Brussels sprouts last for five days in a refrigerator.
 After that, their flavor starts to change.
 So, the most convenient way to preserve their authentic flavor is by freezing them.

 Why Should You Freeze Brussel Sprouts?